luc-ta/lta.github.io/_pages/about.md

 ======
 July 2024: I will be delivering talks about my research on toric knot mosaics and Legendrian mosaic numbers at the UnKnot V conference at Seattle University.

-June 2024: I have begun researching with Drs.
+May 2024: I have begun researching with Drs.
 Samantha Pezzimenti and Tony W.H.
 Wong through the REU at Moravian University.

-May 2024: As a delegate with the Yale math department's Student Advisory Council, I helped organize a professional development panel for prospective mathematics graduate school applicants and a town hall to take feedback for the department, especially regarding its climate and inclusivity.
+April 2024: As a delegate with the Yale math department's Student Advisory Council, I helped organize a professional development panel for prospective mathematics graduate school applicants and a town hall to take feedback for the department, especially regarding its climate and inclusivity.